top of page

 Using Positive Reinforcement

 Positive reinforcement is the most effective way to train reactive dogs.
-This means rewarding good behavior instead of punishing unwanted reactions.
+This means rewarding good behaviour instead of punishing unwanted reactions.
 Rewards can be treats, toys, or affection.

 Gradual Desensitization and Counter-Conditioning